Worldwide Association of Women Journalists and Writers

 - to provide an international network for women writers and journalists.

-The current President, Sarah Gibson, is a senior editor at the BBC World Service, and co-founder of the Global Women in News network in the BBC which has 1,400 members.
+The current President, Sarah Gibson, is currently Chief Operating Officer at Celebro Media Studios.
+Previously, he was a senior editor at the BBC World Service, and co-founder of the Global Women in News network in the BBC which has 1,400 members.

 The last Congress, in Chile 2016, was attended by around 700 people from around the world and was opened by Chilean President Michelle Bachelet.
 It was hosted in the Catholic University in Santiago.
 The theme was Journalism: Transparency and Democracy – the impact of digital innovation in mass communication, advertising, literature, social networks and drones.